Diesmaster/komodo-py/README.md

 		 				or a int if you want to send to 1
+		 Number is always in full coins not in sats to_address and to amount need to be of the same type
+@return:

-		 Number is always in full coins not in sats to_address and to amount need to be of the same type this functions returns a txid when it sucsesfully broadcasted the transaction, untill it broadcasted the transaction it will loop over all the utxos in the wallet to try them 1 by 1.
+	this functions returns a txid when it sucsesfully broadcasted the transaction, untill it broadcasted the transaction it will loop over all the utxos in the wallet to try them 1 by 1.